backtick-se/cowait/README.md

 ## Notice

 Cowait is still in fairly early development.
 We invite you to try it out and gladly accept your feedback and contributions, but please be aware that breaking API changes may be introduced.

+## Community

+Join the Cowait development Slack channel!

+Get your invite at https://slack.cowait.io

 ## Getting Started